LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 = Create block variations, block styles, and block patterns =

-CBB helps you create custom variations, styles, and patterns directly in the Block Editor without using WordPress API.
+CBB helps you create custom variations, styles, and patterns directly in the Block Editor without using a code editor.

 [Create variations and styles for the core image block](https://youtu.be/BAY8_evbyL0).
 [Create variations for any block](https://youtu.be/caiY-YZT7ZY).